So far there is nothing definite, especially regarding motorcycles, but quads are not eligible for import.

-The new government move may increase private importing, however riders will only be able to import motorbikes that are not brought in, have comparable standards to Australia, are no more than 12 months old and have no more than 500km on the odometer.
+However people will only be able to import vehicles that are not already imported by official distributors, have comparable standards to Australia, are no more than 12 months old and have no more than 500km on the odometer.

-However, they may still require some modifications, in particular lights.
+However, they may still require some modifications, in particular lights, speedometers (from imperial to metric), exhausts and number plate holders.
 Specialist companies such as Queensland Imports handle these compliance issues, as well as various government taxes.

 FCAI Chief Executive Tony Weber says consumers are offered “the highest possible level of consumer protection when it comes to purchasing a new motor vehicle through an Australian dealership”.